GatorSense/MUUFLGulfport/MUUFLGulfportSceneLabels/ReadMe.txt

 ————- About groundTruth

 This section provides detailed information regarding the "groundTruth" field in the hsi structure.
+The "groundTruth" here refers to the (cloth) targets ground truth information.

 Targets_UTMx: UTM Easting Targets_UTMy: UTM Northing Targets_Lat: Degrees Latitude Targets_Lon: Degrees Longitude Targets_ID: numerical identifier for the target (1 to 50).
 Notice that in the original data collection there were sixty-four targets [1] but due to cropping fifty targets remain.